GeorgeDrayson/CV/README.md

 - A Levels: Achieved A*s in Mathematics, Physics and Further Mathematics
 - GCSEs: Achieved 9 A*s and 1 A
 - Awarded an Academic Scholarship after my GCSEs and A Levels

+# Experience

+*Work experience at MRM Meteorite* - Spent 2 weeks at a digital marketing agency, working in every part of the production line of various websites and applications.

 # Hobbies